Training Board Hold Systems

 Additional Training Board Hold Systems

-The popularity of the four main training board hold systems above means inevitably there will be new entrants into this market as time goes on.
-Below are three more newly available systems, one that is currently being developed, and two great DIY solutions:
+The popularity of training board hold systems means inevitably there will be new entrants into the market as time goes on.
+Below are several other training board hold options; five are complete training board hold systems, and others are hold sets for DIY boards:

-• Satellite: Their Satellite Board system is distributed worldwide and comes in two sizes: 40° with 304 holds mainly for gyms, and a Mini (30° with 105 holds) for homewalls.
+Satellite: The Satellite Board system is distributed worldwide and comes in two sizes: 40° with 304 holds mainly for gyms, and a Mini (30° with 105 holds) for homewalls.

-• Metolius: Recently launched wood system holds for DIY board layouts, featuring marks on the perimeter every 10° to assist positioning.
+Metolius: Metolius offers wooden system holds for DIY board layouts, featuring marks on the perimeter every 10° to assist with positioning.

 More Resources About Training Board Systems